-A Theory of Change is a logical framework that can be used as a tool to write a good R&I proposal that is aimed at societal impact (see box 1 for a schematic overview).
-It describes how the research and innovation process can contribute to societal/economic/environmental change, taking into account the context, and all actors involved and describing the sequence of logically linked consequential relations.
-There are two parts:
+A Theory of Change is a logical framework that can be used as a tool to write a good R&I proposal with the aim to have societal impact (see box 1 for a schematic overview).
+It describes how the research and innovation process can contribute to societal, economic and, environmental change, considering the context, and all actors involved and describing the sequence of logically linked consequential relations.
+A Theory of Change contains of two parts, a Problem Analysis and an Impact Pathway.

-The Problem Analysis where a joint effort with research partners as well as stakeholders allows for making explicit which (and whose) problem is being tackled and how the desired change is perceived to happen through research efforts.
+The Problem Analysis is a joint effort with research partners as well as stakeholders which allows for making explicit which (and whose) problem is being tackled and how the desired change is perceived to happen through research efforts.
 You start by clearly defining the societal problem and the desired impact.
-Next, the causes are discussed and the knowledge gaps are identified.
+Next, the causes are discussed, and the knowledge gaps are identified.
 This part should form a logical chain to the project, hypotheses, methodology and work plan.